 There is an additional key, labelled NENC, used to only encrypt the SE firmware.
-In this case, the SE firmware is encrypted twice: the first encryption is achieved through NENC while the second encryption is processed with ENC.Session.Key.
-NENC is provisionned to the PSD during the previous SE firmware update.
+In this case, the SE firmware is encrypted twice: the first encryption is achieved through NENC while the second encryption is processed with

+ENC.Session.Key.
+NENC (an AES symmetric key initially stored during the manufacturing phase) is provisionned to the PSD during the previous SE firmware update.